WikiGap: Promoting Epistemic Equity by Surfacing Knowledge Gaps Between English Wikipedia and other Language Editions

 ``\textit{I was never on the pages of Wikipedia where the language is not what I speak, because I often assume that all pages under different languages are the same if they are of the same topic, so sometimes I struggled to find some information in the Wikipedia.
 But if I have \textsc{WikiGap}, I think I will definitely explore more.''} — P9 \end{quote}

-Echoing this, Since \textsc{WikiGap} displays multilingual content in one centralized place, it provides great convenience to explore cross-lingual knowledge, and contributes to users' willingness to engage.
+Several emphasized that centralizing multilingual content within a single interface reduced the effort required to engage, making exploration more likely.
+Now they can \textit{``see different viewpoints from different language pages``} (P17), they are more inclined to explore content outside their primary language in the future.
+Several users described feeling more motivated to engage with multilingual content now that they understood its value.
 As P1 noted, ``\textit{If there's a tool like \textsc{WikiGap} that can help me easily get various information from other pages, I would like to explore.
 If not, I wouldn't navigate multiple pages myself.''}

-\paragraph{\textbf{\textcircled{4} Respondents' Views on LLMs and Wikipedia: Perceived Trust and Tensions}} Awareness of cross-lingual disparities also led participants to reflect on the trustworthiness of Wikipedia and how it compares to LLM-based knowledge sources.
+\paragraph{\textbf{4.
+Respondents' Views on LLMs and Wikipedia: Perceived Trust and Tensions}} Awareness of cross-lingual disparities also led participants to reflect on the trustworthiness of Wikipedia and how it compares to LLM-based knowledge sources.
 We observed a wide range of perspectives.
 For some, \textsc{WikiGap} surfaced surprising inconsistencies between language editions.
 Those differences made them question the completeness or neutrality of English Wikipedia.
 Others interpreted these variations not as flaws, but as a feature of Wikipedia's multilingualism and editorial diversity.
 These divergent views led participants to compare Wikipedia to emerging alternatives such as LLMs, positioning \textsc{WikiGap} as a catalyst for rethinking how people evaluate and engage with knowledge sources.

 A minority (n=2) of the participants reported a decline in trust in Wikipedia after using \textsc{WikiGap}.
 They described how uncovering missing or differing facts between language editions made them feel less confident in the platform's ability to represent comprehensive or balanced information.
 This, in turn, increased their inclination to rely on LLMs as knowledge sources: